When You Can’t Focus

 You open a tab, then another, and then another.
 You find yourself rereading the exact same sentence again, and then again.
 It can be an incredibly frustrating cycle, and it is easy to start questioning yourself, wondering: Why can’t I just concentrate right now?
 But when you’ve been carrying a heavy load for a sustained period, your focus naturally begins to thin out.

-The Myth of Constant Discipline
+The Myth of Constant Focus

 We are often taught that attention is purely a matter of discipline and willpower, but the reality is much more complex.
 Your ability to concentrate is deeply connected to your overall mental load.
 When your mind has been actively processing a relentless stream of demands, your focus will instinctively begin to scatter.